 We sold several hundred shirts this year.

-Income from shirt sales help to fund promotional efforts for our Club Scholarship.
+Income from shirt sales help to supplement our funding from the national Association.

-Thanks to Brian Blankinship and Sarah Roberts for their graphics design work, and to Judi Trainor, Pam Stoeffler, Harold Foster and Pauline Bowie for their work in shirt sales!
+Thanks to Tracey Melville and Lauren Rock for their graphics design work, and to Judi Trainor, Pam Stoeffler, Harold Foster and Pauline Bowie for their work in shirt sales!

 We use the following communications channels.